What is Unicode?

 Waaay back in 2003 Joel Spolsky wrote about Unicode and why every developer should understand what it is and why it’s important.
 I remember reading that article (and have since forgotten most of it) but it really struck me how important character sets and Unicode are.
-I figured it was about time I revisited our old friend Unicode and why it’s important in today’s emoji filled world 🦄💩.
+So two years ago we published the first version of this blog post about Unicode.
+Now we figured it is about time to revisit our old friend Unicode and see why it’s important in today’s emoji filled world 🦄💩.
 You might not realize it, but you’re already working with Unicode if you’re working with WordPress!
 So let’s see what it is and why it matters to developers.

 Before we get into Unicode we need to do a little bit of history (my 4 year history degree finally getting use 🎉).
 Back in the day when Unix was getting invented, characters were represented with 8 bits (1 byte) of memory.
 In those days memory usage was a big deal since, you know, computers had so little.
 David C. Zentgraf has a great example about how this works on his blog: